8 Things to Do in Osaka, Japan for First-Time Visitors

 Arriving to Osaka by bullet-Train…

-As we drifted through Southern Japan’s countryside towards Osaka, I couldn’t help but get excited thinking about the street-food I’ve heard so much about.
-Pulling into Osaka station, I noticed our host, Eriko, ecstatically holding a handmade sign with prominent letters, “Welcome to Osaka!”
-Visiting Japan in 2017, we were already well acquainted with the incredible hospitality that’s ingrained in Japanese culture, but I couldn’t help but crack a grin as we were greeted with hugs and excitement to show us her beautiful city.
+As we drifted through Southern Japan’s countryside towards Osaka, I couldn’t help but get excited thinking about the street food I’ve heard so much about.
+Pulling into Osaka station, I noticed our host, Eriko, ecstatically holding a handmade sign with prominent letters, ā€œWelcome to Osaka!ā€ Visiting Japan in 2017, we were already well acquainted with the incredible hospitality that’s ingrained in Japanese culture, but I couldn’t help but crack a grin as we were greeted with hugs and excitement to show us her beautiful city.
+If you’re looking to discover the best things to do in Osaka, this city is packed with stunning food, culture, and unique experiences that will make your first visit extremely memorable.

 Opened in 2019, the Royal Classic Osaka brings a touch of luxury in the center of Osaka’s Namba District.